Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Main results

+\begin{remark} Scaling limits for non i.i.d.\ targets have appeared in the past. \citet{bedard2007weak} studied targets that factorise into independent, but not identically distributed components; results on hierarchical targets can be found in \cite{bedard2019hierarchical, yang2019optimal} and references therein.
+The case of Gibbs measures with finite range interactions was studied in \cite{breyer2000metropolis}. \citet{mattingly2012diffusion} proved that a sequence of algorithms targeting finite dimensional projections of a measure admitting a density with respect to a reference Gaussian measure on a Hilbert space, converge to a Hilbert space-valued stochastic differential equation. \end{remark}

 \begin{remark} To illustrate Theorem~\ref{thm:weakconv} in Figure \ref{fig:weakconv} we have plotted the paths of the BPS process and the equi-energy contours of the Hamiltonian corresponding to the deterministic dynamics of RHMC.
-The target distribution has potential $U(x)=|x|^b/2$ and we have tested two values of $b$, $b=2$ (Gaussian) and $b=4$.
+The target distribution has potential $U(\bm{x})=\sum_{i=1}^n |x_i|^b/2$ and we have tested two values of $b$, $b=2$ (Gaussian) and $b=4$.
 These figures show the first coordinate of the position and velocity vectors.
 As we can see, as the dimension increases, the paths of BPS indeed appear more and more similar to the contours of the Hamiltonian.

-\end{remark} \begin{remark} Theorem~\ref{thm:weakconv} can be straightforwardly extended to the scenario where $d>1$ and to any finite number of coordinates.
-In addition, it will be clear from the proof that the result can also be extended to non i.i.d.\ scenarios; roughly speaking it is enough to have the following conditional, self-normalised central limit theorem,
+\end{remark} \begin{remark} Theorem~\ref{thm:weakconv} can be straightforwardly extended to any fixed, finite number of coordinates $d>1$.
+In this case the limiting process will be RHMC in $\mathbb{R}^d\times \mathbb{R}^d$ with respect to the potential $W:\mathbb{R}^d \to \mathbb{R}$ given by